alexthedar/movies-react/README.md

 4. Create production quality code
 5. Return a link to a repo of code
 6. BONUS POINTS - Make the UI more attractive

+### Notes

+- .env.development.local has been retained to hold key only for evaluation purposes else it would be added .gitignore
+- UI testing through puppeteer or cypress has not been implemented because not in scope plus app is small enough that all aspects can be manually tested
+- unit tests are in the test folders next to each component / file that is being tested.
+- responsive table has been implemented based on specifications of design document but would not recommend because of layout problems on smaller devices.

 ---